segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 #### Can I update Predictive Traits and Predictive Audiences?

-To modify Predictive Traits, you'll need to recreate them as they cannot be directly updated.
-However, Predictive Audiences can be edited to reflect new criteria or objectives.
+Predictive Traits can't be updated, but Predictive Audiences can.
+To modify a Predictive Trait, you'll need to recreate it.

 #### Is Predictions HIPAA-compliant?